60th Commemoration of the Normandy Invasion – 2004

 o Mary & Jack Williams whose A Motor Mechanic’s Memories of the Second World War are recorded in Stockport Library as part of The People’s War archives.
 As well as being a retired director of the Manchester car dealer, Jack was a Police Special for 25 years.

-o Mary, a lovely Catholic woman in her 90s with such a positive view on life who had lost both her husband and her daughter within months of each other, 4 years ago.
-She always asks Father Vin to say special prayers at the grave of unknown soldiers, because she feels such pity for the mothers who never knew what had happened to their sons.
+o Mary Tooby, a lovely 90 year old Catholic woman with such a positive view on life (she died at 104 years old in March 2018) who had lost both her husband and her daughter within months of each other in 2000.
+She always asked Father Vin to say special prayers at the grave of unknown soldiers, because she feels such pity for the mothers who never knew what had happened to their sons.

 o Joyce Whaite, whose husband John Albert had died recently, and whose son Stephen had come along to replace (and represent) his father.
 Their visit to Sword beach, where Albert landed, was very emotionally charged.